 The City inherited 6 properties, 1 loan, and 2 deferrals from the former Agency when it dissolved on February 1, 2012.
-Table 4 on the following page shows the total value of real properties and loans receivable.
-The Housing Asset Transfer Form shows more detailed information about each property and loan receivable.
+Table 4 below shows the total value of real properties and loans receivable.
+The Housing Asset Transfer Form in Appendix A shows more detailed information about each property and loan receivable.